Chandler Vaudrin: Professional career

-Cleveland Charge (2022–present)
+Cleveland Charge (2022–2023)

 On July 29, 2021, Vaudrin signed an Exhibit 10 deal with the Cleveland Cavaliers of the National Basketball Association (NBA) to join their pre-season roster.
 He tore his ACL during a Summer League game against the New Orleans Pelicans.

 On October 24, 2022, Vaudrin joined the Cleveland Charge training camp roster.

+Edmonton Stingers (2023)

+On May 27, 2023, Vaudrin signed with the Edmonton Stingers of the Canadian Elite Basketball League, making his debut that night against the Calgary Surge.
+He was released on June 13 after averaging 6.4 points per game across 5 games for the club.

+Motor City Cruise (2023–2024)

+On October 30, 2023, Vaudrin joined the Motor City Cruise.